callum-hart/mono/docs/key_principles_2.md

 *Example of needless override vs avoided override?*

----

-# Avoid needless overrides

-The best CSS override is one that doesn't happen in the first place!
-Overrides should not be the goto solution for achieving variation or reusability.
-Despite being the default architecture of CSS there are better alternatives to overriding styles.

----

 **Rules govern overrides**

 - Pre-defined rules determine when an override is allowed.
 - An override can only happen in certain circumstances.
 - Any override that violates a rule is not allowed.

----

-# Rules govern overrides

-There are certain circumstances in which overrides cannot be avoided - however this doesn't mean we can ignore the first principle.

-Instead a set of pre-defined conditions identify all possible use cases in which an override is needed.
-A set of pre-defined rules determine the laws in which an override is allowed to happen.
-This helps reduce needless overrides, whilst providing a framework for overrides.

-An override without a viable use case, or an override which violates a rule is not permitted.

----

 **Overrides must be systematic**